michealespinola/syno.plexupdate/README.md

    1. Supply the location of the downloaded key file and import it
 1. Click OK

-**Note**: If the DSM is not configured to allow 3rd-party "trusted publishers" the script will log "`error = [289]`" during the package installation process.

 ### 3. Setup a Scheduled Task in the DSM

 1. Open the [DSM](https://www.synology.com/en-global/knowledgebase/DSM/help) web interface